 The State Budget Law for 2024 determined the end of the NHR regime from 1st January 2024.
 However, certain individuals can still apply up until 31st March 2025, and the scheme is being replaced by the Tax Incentive for Scientific Research and Innovation, which has now been implemented.
 To learn more, please refer to Is The Portugal NHR Ending?

-Who Can Retire in Portugal?
+Who can retire in Portugal?

 Retiring in Portugal as a US citizen